TimothyBergstrom/BB2490_project/doc/notebook.md

 I'm making a simple script that splits mzML files, by using an example mzML file provided by PRIDE (the mzML example is in the data folder and the script in the bin folder)

+### 20:45

+I finshed the mzML splitter, it is spaghetticode in galore and really badly written, but it works.
+About 4 times slower than mzMLSplitter from OpenMS, but its a start.
+I tried to speed it up with C code in some parts, but the performance increase was negligible.
+Running the splitted files through quandenser seems to work with dinosaur at least, but it is extremely slow.
+Hopefully, it will get through maracluster as well.

+Perhaps I will split the example mzML files and compare the outputs to find any errors the split might have on the code (if the splitted files will go through quandenser)